, Frequently Asked Questions for the In-Person Running on April 3, 2022

 A: No, you do not.

 A: The entire Transfer Process happens online.
 You can transfer your bib to a runner you know or post your bib availability on our website.
 The runner who accepts the bib reimburses the initial runner for his/her registration expenses.
 When you accept a bib you accept all the “add-ons” that the initial runner purchased.
-This year there is no fee to make a transfer.
 Click Here for Entry Transfer Information.
-No transfers will be permitted after 11:59 P.M., August 15, 2021.
+No transfers will be permitted after 11:59 P.M., February 28, 2022.